Hayward Area Shoreline Planning Agency

 To prepare for the rising tides, HASPA has already conducted two vulnerability assessments for the Shoreline and is currently working on a long-range Shoreline Master Plan that will outline adaptation measures to prepare for and mitigate against sea level rise.
 Measures being considered range from natural solutions, such as wetland restoration, to man-made improvements, like levees and sea walls.

-HASPA meets quarterly; locations and meeting times vary, so be sure to check here for upcoming meeting information.
+HASPA meets quarterly (see 2022 Meeting Schedule below); however, locations and meeting times may vary, so be sure to check here for upcoming meeting information.